- Under current restrictions, workplaces in metropolitan Melbourne are closed unless the workplace is part of a permitted industry.

 I own a business in regional Victoria – do I need a COVIDSafe Plan?

-Yes, businesses in regional Victoria with 5 or more employees are also required to develop COVIDSafe Plans.
+Yes, businesses in regional Victoria with employees working on-site are also required to develop COVIDSafe Plans.

 My business is required to close.
 Do I need to develop a COVIDSafe Plan?